benjaminnNgo/Web-scraper-with-LLM/docs/features.md

 However, if we use the same prompt template to ask `GPT-5` to perform the same task.
 The output will be empty string.
 May be `GPT-5` does a better job in preventing hallucinations compared to `gemma3:1b` (very tiny model that runs in reasonable time on CPU).

 But still, can we prevent hallucinations of `gemma3:1b`?
 May be chain-of-thought helpful?
 Ask the model if the page contain any releated information about cars first?
 Then ask it to parse after that?
 This is actually very interesting to try and I am currently working on this improvement.
+Chain-of-thought reasoning does help to prevent hallucinations, see [this branch.](https://github.com/benjaminnNgo/LLM-challenge/blob/chain-of-thought/docs/features.md#parse-car-description-from-vdp-url)